ericholscher/ericholscher.com/site/blog/drafts/code-is-self-documenting.rst

 * Presenting an example usage of the function and example output
 * Explaining trade offs in the current implementation
 * Marking possible improvements (``TODO``s) in the code
+* Anything else you'd like to communicate with someone reading or developing the code

 **Object names document the what, not the why.**
 They are effectively inverses of each other.